City-Owned Property Sales

 Not all vacant lots are owned by the City of Jackson.
 Even though there is no longer a structure on a lot, it could still be privately owned.
 Some lots have signage that indicate they are owned by the City, but this practice has fallen out of use by the City.

-A photo example is provided of a vacant property at 1046 Greenwood Ave. that’s owned by the City.
+The photo example provided is of a vacant property at 1046 Greenwood Avenue that’s owned by the City.